Courses Search Results

 Learn how to communicate your research to a wide audience through digital storytelling – a simple form of video.
 Ideal for anyone new to video-making or with limited experience, the course covers how to write a narrative, plan and create a video using images and simple animation.

-Target Audience: Staff involved in research who want to know how to effectively communicate their research to a lay audience in an engaging but simple video format
+Target Audience: Staff involved in research who want to know how to effectively communicate their research to a lay audience in an engaging but simple video format.
+Please note priority will be given to ESRC IAA award holders.

 SPIRAL - Considering your Career Options show